timemir/eventify/README.md

 ## About

 Eventify is a react native app for cities and its citizens to plan & manage public events.
 Additionally it allows them to create and participate in social get-togethers to create strong communities.
-This project is part of the e-Venture course (Summerterm 2022) of the TU-Dortmund.

 &nbsp;